Comparison guide

 Running balances are the center of You Owe Me

 You Owe Me is built around the running balance with each person.
 Every expense, repayment, partial repayment, recurring cost, and loan update changes the same relationship balance, so you can always see where things stand now.
+If you want the plain-English definition first, read what a running balance between two people means.

 Private record first